 Learners will be able to joint fibre optic cables using fusion and mechanical methods.
-Splicing into splice trays used internally in communication racks or externally in waterproof closures.
+Splicing into splice trays used internally in communication racks or externally in waterproof closures and of course splice trays in the home

 Learner profile

 The qualification is aimed at new entrants to the communications industry such as adults looking for a change of careers such as former plumbers, electricians, Bricklayers etc, or school leavers.